If you’re visiting South Wales, you should spend a couple of days exploring the attractions of Cardiff before heading out.

 Cardiff Bay

-This waterfront area is known as Cardiff Bay and is packed full of things to do and places to eat.
+This waterfront area, known as Cardiff Bay, is full of things to do and places to eat.

-It is home to the Welsh National Assembly and Wales Millennium Centre, which has been the location for T.V. shows such as Doctor Who and Torchwood.
+It is home to the Welsh National Assembly and Wales Millennium Centre, which have been the locations for TV shows such as Doctor Who and Torchwood.
 Down on Mermaid Quay, there is the Ianto Shrine, a memorial to a character who died on an episode of Torchwood.

-Also along the waterfront is the Norwegian Church, now a coffee shop.
-It’s still a beautiful building with the Scott Antarctic Commemorative Memorial in front.
+Along the waterfront is the Norwegian Church, now a coffee shop.
+It’s still a beautiful building, with the Scott Antarctic Commemorative Memorial in front.

-Also, along the Mermaid Quay is where all the restaurants, cafes and bars are.
-You can also spend time with the family here at Techniquest, an interactive science museum.
-This is also great entertainment and educational place.
+Along Mermaid Quay are all the restaurants, cafes, and bars.
+You can also spend time with the family here at Techniquest, an interactive science museum that offers great entertainment and education.

 National Museum and Art Gallery

-The National Museum and Art Gallery have free entry.
+The National Museum and Art Gallery are free to enter.
 It is a great museum to learn about prehistoric history and how climate change is affecting Wales and the rest of the world.

-It has life-sized models and skeletons of Woolly Mammoths and Giant Deer, as well as skeletons of Dinosaurs.
-You can learn how Wales has changed over many millennia in the Evolution of Wales exhibit.
+The Evolution of Wales exhibit has life-sized models and skeletons of Woolly Mammoths, giant Deer, and Dinosaurs.
+In it, you can learn how Wales has changed over many millennia.

-World-class art is featured here, and there is plenty to see to keep you entertained and educated over a morning or afternoon and enjoy a coffee in the cafe.
+World-class art is featured here, and there is plenty to see to keep you entertained and educated over a morning or afternoon.
+Enjoy a coffee in the cafe.

 Hours